 Buildup & Release the Flow into Turbulence

-Consonants are created when we impede airflow through the mouth in some way.
-There are three features that determine a consonant - place of articulation, manner of articulation and voicing.
+Now it is time to dive deep into each consonant of your target language.
 Most consonants will be familiar to you from your first language.
-But there will likely be quite a few new consonants for you to learn in your target language.
+But there will likely be quite a few new consonants for you to learn for your target language.
 But with enough motor control, tactile discernment and physiological awareness and understanding of how the phoneme is articulated, you will be able to master any new phoneme.
 There is a lot of content to cover here.
 Pass through it all quickly once to get a general feel, making note of the sounds you struggle with.
 Then post a reflection in

 #completionsfor credit.
 After that, go back and focus your attention on those consonants sounds you found most challenging, and post to

 Portuguese (Eu) consonants

 After you’ve covered all the consonants of your target language, you will have completed Part 2.
 In Part 3: Parts, we will examine how these phonemes show up as parts of the greater whole of speech.